 There are several things that you as a WordPress owner can do to ensure that the WordPress plugins you use on your WordPress do not have any security holes that malicious users could exploit to attack your website or blog.
 Follow this WordPress guide to choose the best WordPress plugin to learn how to analyse WordPress plugins and ensure that secure and well maintained ones are installed.

-If security is not your cup of tea and you are not sure if your WordPress is secure or not, you can hire WordPress security specialists to do a WordPress security audit or a WordPress security hardening.
+If security is not your cup of tea and you are not sure if your WordPress is secure or not, you can hire WordPress security specialists to do a WordPress security audit.

 Recommendations for WordPress Plugins Developers